carissalow/rapids/docs/usage/installation.rst

 Installation
 ===============

-This instructions have been tested on macOS (Catalina and Mojave) and Ubuntu 16.04.
-If you find a problem, please report it on our GitHub page.
+These instructions have been tested on macOS (Catalina and Mojave) and Ubuntu 16.04.
+If you find a problem, please create a GitHub issue or contact us.

 macOS (tested on Catalina 10.15)
 --------------------------------